 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326)-Measurement of Credit Losses on Financial Instruments.
 This guidance replaces the incurred loss impairment methodology.
 Under the new guidance, on initial recognition and at each reporting period, an entity is required to recognize an allowance that reflects its current estimate of credit losses expected to be incurred over the life of the financial instrument based on historical experience, current conditions and reasonable and supportable forecasts.
 In November 2019, the FASB issued ASU No. 2019-10, Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates ("ASU 2019-10").
 The purpose of this amendment is to create a two-tier rollout of major updates, staggering the effective dates between larger public companies and all other entities.
 This granted certain classes of companies, including Smaller Reporting Companies ("SRCs"), additional time to implement major FASB standards, including ASU 2016-13.
-Larger public companies had an effective date for fiscal years beginning after December 15, 2022.
+Larger public companies had an effective date for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+All other entities are permitted to defer adoption of ASU 2016-13, and its related amendments, until the earlier of fiscal periods beginning after December 15, 2022.
 Under the current SEC definitions, the Company met the definition of an SRC and adopted the deferral period for ASU 2016-13.
 The guidance requires a modified retrospective transition approach through a cumulative-effect adjustment to retained earnings as of the beginning of the period of adoption.
 The Company adopted the provisions of this update as of January 1, 2023 with no material impact on its consolidated financial statements.